dillbyrne/HashPass/README.md

 I have removed the ads and made some small changes to the UI but for now it is the same version as is in the play store. https://play.google.com/store/apps/details?id=byrne.utilities.hashpass

-The app is available on F-DROID
+The app is available on the F-DROID repository which will always have the most up to date version